abhihyder/json-response/README.md

+# JSON-Response Laravel Package

-## About Package
+## Overview

-This simple package provides a minimalistic functionality for Laravel applications to return JSON responses for HTTP requests.
+The JSON-Response package provides a simple and minimalistic interface for handling JSON responses in your Laravel applications.
+It offers convenient methods for returning success responses and error responses with standardized formats.

 ## Installing

-To install this package into your laravel application just run the following command:
+You can install the JSON-Response package via Composer.
+Run the following command in your terminal:

 ```bash
 composer require hyder/json-response
 ```

 ## Optional

 The service provider will automatically get registered.
 Or you may manually add the service provider in your `config/app.php` file:

 ```php